 “Amen” that means “so be it,” should not be taken lightly

-3. The enemy fears when we pray as a family
+3. The enemy fears it

-Demons are afraid when Christians pray, more so they have great difficulties in perpetuating evil plans when a group of christian prays, according to an ex-Satanist John Ramirez.
+Demons are afraid when Christians pray, more so they have great difficulties in perpetuating evil plans when a group of Christian prays, according to an ex-Satanist John Ramirez.
 (Matthew 18:20)

-4. It helps children develop a prayerful life
+4. Children develops a prayerful life

 Just as Jesus modeled many things for us, we should also model prayer for our children.
 Prayer is also a habit, if they see you do it intentionally, they will likely carry out that habit as they go on their own.

 The family that always prays together is an American family tradition that’s slowly being eroded by a fast-paced life.
 As the saying goes – “the family that prays together, stays together.”